Records and Registration

-See Policies for general information that applies to all students.
-For grading policies specific to undergraduate and graduate degree requirements, including academic probation.
+See Grading System for general information that applies to all students.
+For grading policies (AP 303-24) specific to undergraduate and graduate degree requirements, including academic probation.

-At the end of each quarter, grades are available through EagleNET beginning the Wednesday after final exams.
+At the end of each term, grades are available through EagleNET beginning the Wednesday after final exams.

 Official copies of Eastern transcripts may be required for a job, a scholarship, graduate school applications or for other purposes.
 Requests for official Eastern transcripts must be submitted in writing for each transcript to the Records and Registration Office.
 Please visit the Records and Registration Transcript page for more information.

 Eastern will only fulfill requests for transcripts of course work completed at Eastern.
 Transcripts received from a high school or another college to fulfill admission requirements are part of each student’s academic file and cannot be returned.
 Additional copies of those records must be requested from the granting institution.

 WAC Sections Last Update: 9/14/09